procore/documentation/other_procore_apis/bim_web_viewer.md

 #### Description

-Navigation to the home viewpoint if the Bcf camera been set in the options object.
+Navigation to the home viewpoint if `bcfCamera` option has been set.
+If not, zooms to fit the axis-aligned bounding box of the entire model.

 #### Parameters